Baba Marta Day: Story of Baba Marta

 In folklore, Baba Marta ("Grandma March") is believed to be a feisty and temperamental lady who seems always to be in a bad mood with her two brothers, January and February - when the sun comes out only when she smiles.
 As folklore there are different versions of the Baba Marta tale.
 One says that on that day she does her pre-spring cleaning and shakes her mattress for the last time before the next winter - all the feathers that come out of it pour on Earth like snow - the last snow of the year.
 This story can also be found in German folklore, for instance in the "Frau Holle" or Mother Hulda legend.
-In another Baba Marta is presented as a sister or a wife of the great long-horned beetle (January) and the small long-horned beetle (February).
+In another Baba Marta is presented as a sister of great "sechko" (January) and the small "sechko" (February) - the old word "sechko" most probably comes from "sech", meaning cold.
 She is always dissatisfied with her husband as they are either drunk on wine or are otherwise harmful.
 The old woman (bride) becomes angry, hence the weather breaks.

 According to a widespread story, an old shepherd decided to rise her flocks up in the mountains during the last days of March, thinking that Baba Marta would bestow good weather on her because she was as old as Marta.
 Baba Marta became infuriated by being considered old, and asked her younger brother (April) to lend her a few days.
 April granted her wish and these days are called "borrowed days", "zaemnitsi", or "few days" in the Bulgarian folk tradition.
 Marta let out the strong snows and blizzards that froze the shepherd and her flocks in the mountains.